opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `search-product-by-name.js` and is inside the `src` directory
+- The file is called `search-product-by-name.js` and is inside the `src` directory

 - The implementation is within the `searchProductByName` function

 ### Business rules

 - The function should receive the product name as a parameter

 - Consider that there may be products with similar names or that the person conducting the search does not know **exactly** the name of the product within `data.json`.
 Therefore, this function **must** return an `array` of products that have the parameter passed in the function name

 - If the product is found, your function will return an array of objects with the following keys:

   - **description:** 'product description, without any modification',
   - **formattedPrice:** 'Real currency prefix (`R$`) added to the product price (`1.99`, for example), with 1 space between the data.
 Additionally, the decimal separator will be a period (`.`), since the information in `data.json` is already in this format.
 Example: `R$ 10.99`'

 - If the product is not found, the function should return `null`

 - The function should return `null` if called **without a parameter**

 - The search should be `case-insensitive` and `accent-insensitive`

 ### The `searchProductByName` function when receiving an array with objects

 - The function traverses the `stockProducts` array, which contains product objects from the stock, in search of the **name** of a specific product.
 If the product is found, the function will return a list of objects with the properties of `description` and `formattedPrice`

 - When searching for an existing product, the returned array has objects whose `description` key is the same as the original object, and the `formattedPrice` key is in the format `R$ XX.YY` or `R$ X.YY`

 - When searching for an existing product, the value returned by the function is an `array` of elements of type `object`

 - Searching for a nonexistent product will return `null`

 - Calling the function without passing a parameter will return `null`

 - When searching for a product name with **accents** or **uppercase** and **lowercase**, the function will return the product even if the parameter has been passed without respecting the accentuation and sensitivity of the product name

 ### Example of the expected format if the function finds a product